tanmayy23/PTL-Project/readme.md

 7\.
 Design scalable architecture for use across all plants

+8\.
+Designing the dashboards for better understanding of the product status and handler availability.

 **The tech stack that can be used for the project is the following:**

 1\.
-Frontend: React.js + Tailwind CSS
+Frontend: HTML, CSS, JavaScript

 2\.
-Backend: Node.js
+Backend: Node.js (Express.js)

 3\.
 Database: PostgreSQL (transactional)

 4\.
-Notifications: OTP
+Notifications: OTP (Within the portal)

 5\.
 Reporting: Node-based CSV/Excel generator